GH0STH4CKER/PyCodeObfuscator/README.md

-t### Obfuscate your python source code to hide it from everyone
+### Obfuscate your python source code to hide it from everyone

 Sample obfuscated file :
 ```